Wasif527/Achievements-in--Excel---Power-BI/README.md

-# This repository only show my certficates of achievements in Advance Excel and power BI and SQL
+# This repository only show my certficates of achievements in Advance Excel and power BI